 Buyers who are looking to the outlying suburbs should consider these facts and statistics about the various communities that surround Austin:

 Located north of Austin, Georgetown is a quaint suburb of about 50,000 residents.
 Its historic atmosphere appeals to those who want to enjoy a quieter pace without leaving behind all of the big city amenities that Austin has to offer.
 The median price of real estate in Georgetown is about $376,000.
-Buyers who are looking for a Victorian home in this idyllic community should set their sights on this town, which has earned a reputation of being the best place to find the gorgeous Red Poppy in Texas.
+Buyers who are looking for 55+ communities in Austin should set their sights on Sun City homes for sale, which has earned a reputation of being one of the best retirement communities in the country.

 As another northern suburb of Austin, Leander also has enjoyed a significant population growth during the last several years.
 In 2016, it was estimated that just under 38,000 people reside in Leander, and it was ranked as the fourth fastest-growing city in the state.
 While the number of people who call Leander home continues to climb, the housing prices are not rising as steeply as they are in nearby Austin.
 The median price of a home for sale in Leander is about $310,000.
 It is a wonderful community for people at all ages and stages, and its convenient location near Austin makes it particularly desirable for those who will need to commute.